expo/expo-graphics/README.md

 ## Example

-In a [new blank Expo project](https://docs.expo.io/versions/latest/guides/up-and-running.html), run `yarn add expo-game` to install ExpoGame.
+In a [new blank Expo project](https://docs.expo.io/versions/latest/guides/up-and-running.html), run `yarn add expo-graphics` to install ExpoGraphics.
 Then replace `main.js` with the following: